-Upon entering the gallery the viewer is presented with a choice, to visit the room of Him (Jack Nicholson) or of Her (Meryl Streep), a premier for the work to be shown in this particular way.
+Upon entering the gallery, the viewer is presented with a choice, to visit the room of Him (Jack Nicholson) or of Her (Meryl Streep), a premier for the work to be shown in this particular way.
 The exhibition consists of two seven-screen installations, each with a vertical spine of three screens that has two screens positioned centrally on either side.
-Breitz carefully selected from twenty-three films made over forty years for Nicholson, and from twenty-eight films over thirty years for Streep.
-Removing the background of the film scenes, Breitz directs us to focus on the actors, and then utilises their recreated dramatized monologues to not only entertain us, but draw to us in, playing with our admiration and nostalgia, prompting a creative participatory process for the viewer which has the potential to be profoundly self reflexive.
-As mediated screen images are now embedded in almost every aspect of our everyday life, and, as avoiding screen time becomes more and more culturally challenging, Breitz now asks us to consider what we are experiencing and what is really happening as part of this process.
+Breitz carefully selected from twenty-three films made over forty years for Nicholson and from twenty-eight films over thirty years for Streep.
+Removing the background of the film scenes, Breitz directs us to focus on the actors and then utilises their recreated dramatised monologues to not only entertain us but draw to us in, playing with our admiration and nostalgia, prompting a creative participatory process for the viewer which has the potential to be profoundly self-reflexive.
+As mediated screen images are now embedded in almost every aspect of our everyday life and, as avoiding screen time becomes more and more culturally challenging, Breitz now asks us to consider what we are experiencing and what is really happening as part of this process.
 Him + Her draws upon the questions and consequences that are revealed when screens becomes the disciplining agency from which we begin to both identify and construct ourselves.

 This multi-screen installation foregrounds the creative significance of Breitz’s meticulous and elaborate editing process.
-Here the found footage is redeployed to create a composite work, where the acephalous, viral energies of different characters performed by each actor seem to speak, simultaneously to each other and to the audience.
-The content and framing of the work points towards the mind of a single individual, a kind of ideal man or woman.
-Their frantic, pathological vocalised inner speech begins to articulate the fantasy of a single consciousness, struggling to find an coherent identity (arguably a fiction) through an internal monologue that as spectators, unnervingly exposes our own performative fantasies of self and identity construction.
-The tension and friction of conflicting thoughts are played out through a paradoxical framework, first through the individual and then through the politics of gender.
-We identify, emphasise and then somehow belong.
+Here the found footage is redeployed to create a composite work, where the acephalous, viral energies of different characters performed by each actor seem to speak; simultaneously to each other and to the audience.
+The content and framing of the work points towards the mind of a single individual – a kind of ideal man or woman.
+Their frantic, pathological vocalised inner speech begins to articulate the fantasy of a single consciousness, struggling to find a coherent identity (arguably a fiction) through an internal monologue that, as spectators, unnervingly exposes our own performative fantasies of self and identity construction.
+The tension and friction of conflicting thoughts are played out through a paradoxical framework; first through the individual and then through the politics of gender.
+We identify, emphasise, and then somehow belong.
 Him+ Her questions what we sacrifice through our need to be part of something or be with someone.

-Taking on the legacy of Warhol and drawing upon the fraught status of agency in the economic and cultural formation of globalisation, Breitz uses Hollywood Idols, media and gender as subjects to critique what globalized consumption means and has meant for subject formation.
+Taking on the legacy of Warhol and drawing upon the fraught status of agency in the economic and cultural formation of globalisation, Breitz uses Hollywood Idols, media, and gender as subjects to critique what globalised consumption means and has meant for subject formation.
 She asks the viewer to consider whether or not we have no choice but to conform or, more pertinently, how are we formed through this exposure?
-Breitz places a spotlight on one of the most important questions of culture today in an age of proliferating mass subjectivity, how do we or can we understand ourselves as separate from that mass?
-Him + Her questions our assumptions of choice, individuality and ultimately Art.
+Breitz places a spotlight on one of the most important questions of culture today in an age of proliferating mass subjectivity: how do we or can we understand ourselves as separate from that mass?
+Him + Her questions our assumptions of choice, individuality, and ultimately art.